Body-cam policies spark dispute with no video in Uptown shooting

 Rogers, who said she has known Smith for most of her 29 years, added, "That's him speaking out.
 He just wanted [everyone] to know about the real. ...
 He just told me he would never turn himself in. ...
 If they want him, then come and get him."

 "The police assassinated my baby's dad," Rogers said Monday.
 "You tell me what sense that it makes to shoot [at officers] from inside his car?
-They could have bum rushed him the stairwell [on his way up to his car], but they didn't."
+They could have bum-rushed him [on] the stairwell [on his way up to his car], but they didn't."

 The Ramsey County warrant issued two weeks before Smith's death was for failing to appear for sentencing May 19.
-He had been charged with two felonies in November 2019, when officers found him in White Bear Lake with a loaded gun in his car.
+He had been charged with two felonies in November 2019, when officers found him with a loaded gun in his car.
 As a felon, he was prohibited from owning a gun.

+At that time, he had a Hennepin County warrant for violating terms of his probation for an aggravated robbery conviction for a 2017 incident involving his ex-girlfriend.

 Staff writers Andy Mannix and Libor Jany contributed to this report.